Sage-is/WEB-Sage.Education-docs/docs/roadmap.md

 - 🤖 **Code Interpreter Function**: A flexible code interpreter embedded into the platform can support multiple programming languages, which reduces the dependency on external tools and streamlines the development process, increasing efficiency.

-- 🔧 **Streamlined Fine-tune Support**: Sage WebUI will offer a seamless fine-tuning process by allowing users to automatically build a fine-tune dataset simply by using the interface and rating the responses.
+- 🔧 **Streamlined Fine-tune Support**: Sage.is AI-UI will offer a seamless fine-tuning process by allowing users to automatically build a fine-tune dataset simply by using the interface and rating the responses.
 We will provide Python notebooks to help preprocess your dataset, making it ready for fine-tuning directly from the notebook.
 This approach will be super simple and elegantly integrates fine-tuning into user workflows.

 ## Information Retrieval (RAG) 📚

-Sage WebUI currently provides an interface that enables the use of existing information retrieval (IR) models efficiency.
+Sage.is AI-UI currently provides an interface that enables the use of existing information retrieval (IR) models efficiency.
 However, we believe there is vast potential for improvement.
 We fully recognize the limitations of our current RAG (Retrieval-Augmented Generation) implementation in our WebUI, understanding that a one-size-fits-all approach does not effectively meet all users' needs.

 To address this, we are committed to transforming our framework to be highly modular and extensively configurable.
 This new direction will enable users to tailor the information retrieval process to their specific requirements with ease, using a straightforward, interactive interface that allows for simple drag-and-drop customization.
 This refinement aims to significantly enhance user experience by providing a more adaptable and personalized IR setup.